On 10th September 1547, the Musselburgh area was a scene of absolute chaos as Scottish and English troops clashed in the Battle of Pinkie.

-Fought on 10th September, 1547, the Battle of Pinkie is a notable event in British history as it marks the final pitched battle between the Kingdoms of Scotland and England before the Union of the Crowns in 1603.
-The battle was a disastrous defeat for Scotland and came to be known as ‘Black Saturday’.
+Also known as the Battle of Pinkie Cleugh, this clash is a notable event in British history as it marks the final pitched battle between the Kingdoms of Scotland and England before the Union of the Crowns.

-However, to understand why the Battle of Pinkie was fought, what happened and how it influenced British history, we must first delve into the period leading up to the battle, to a time that is known as the ‘Rough Wooing’.
+To understand why the Battle of Pinkie was fought, what happened, and how it influenced British history, we must first delve into the period leading up to the battle – to a time that is known as the ‘Rough Wooing’.

 The Rough Wooing